Historic Tennessee Bus Tour

-Take a step back in time to discover the rich history of Tennessee on this guided motorcoach tour and sightseeing excursion that touches on the area's role in the Civil War, legendary horse racing, and plantation life.
+Take a step back in time to discover the richly diverse history of Tennessee on this guided motorcoach tour and sightseeing excursion that touches on the area's role in the Civil War, legendary horseracing, and plantation life.
 The Historic Tennessee Bus Tour in Nashville is a unique way to discover the history of the area.

 Your day will start at The Hermitage, the home of President Andrew Jackson.
-Beautifully restored to its condition in 1837, the mansion at the Hermitage still features some original wallpaper, furniture, and personal belongings of the seventh president of the United States.
-You'll also be able to explore the beautiful gardens, the former slave quarters, and the 200-year-old log cabin that Jackson built to live in during the construction of the mansion.
+Meticulously restored to its condition in 1837, the mansion at the Hermitage still features some original wallpaper, furniture, and personal belongings of the seventh president of the United States.
+You'll also be able to explore the lush and expansive gardens, the former slave quarters, and the 200-year-old log cabin that Jackson built to live in during the construction of the mansion.

-After exploring the land at The Hermitage, your trip will take you to the Belle Meade Mansion, featuring an 1832 slave cabin and 10 outbuildings will almost literally transport you back to the antebellum South where Southern Belles and their gentlemen wandered the grounds.
+After exploring the land at The Hermitage, your trip will take you to the Belle Meade Mansion, featuring an 1832 slave cabin and 10 outbuildings that will almost literally transport you back to the antebellum South where Southern Belles and their gentlemen wandered the grounds.
 The Belle Meade Plantation was also a successful stud farm that was home to Iroquois, the first American horse to win the English Derby.
-The tour ends at the 'Winery at Belle Meade,' Tennessee's newest and Nashville's only winery to date, where you can enjoy a wine tasting.